 Dip a ball into the paint puddle.
 Start with covering at least part of the ball.

 Place ball on canvas or poster board and start rolling the ball around leaving trails of paint.

 Repeat with the same ball, other balls, the same color of paint or other colors of paint.

 Do your kids enjoy making a mess?
 I know that mine do!
 And one of our favorite ways is Painting With Balls.

-We got a really fun book in the mail from Penguin books, Mess: The Manual of Accidents and Mistakes, by Keri Smith.
+I got to thinking about the importance of being messy with kids sometimes from the book, Mess: The Manual of Accidents and Mistakes, by Keri Smith.
 This is such a fun book filled with activities and ideas of ways to make art from messes, or rather to appreciate mess as a form of art (I am starting to wonder if by her standards I have some budding Rembrandt’s).

 The “manual” encourages us as the reader to destroy the book with our mess art.
 The part of me who married a librarian cringes at that thought.
 Our copy is pristine, but we had fun making a mess on a canvas we had lying about.

 One of the entries suggested that we make a mess by rolling and smearing.
 This reminded me of the activity I read about on where the kids experience physics and gravity by rolling marbles on a canvas.
 We didn’t have marbles, but we did have a giant canvas and a variety of different types of balls!

 More Recommended Art Projects for Kids